-My daughter is now 7 year old and a very fluent reader.
+My daughter has just turned 8, and she is a very fluent reader.
 Very often I hear the same question, What did you do with her when she was little?
 Well, we read a lot, and I maintained a diary of our reading activities in weekly What My Child Is Reading entries in my blog.
 I decided to make these reading diaries more useful and create a new series on my blog where I will share our best books for each month for ages 3, 4, 5, and 6.
 Moreover, I will pair each book with an extension activity – sometimes with ours and sometimes with activities from my creative friends from Kid Blogger Network.
-In this post I am featuring books that we read when Smarty was almost 4 years old.
+In this post I am featuring books that we read when Smarty just turned 3 years old.

 Disclosure: I am an Amazon associate and this post contains affiliate links.
 For full disclosure, please click here and thank you for supporting my blog!

-- September Books for 5 Year Olds – coming up next week
+- November Books for 5 Year Olds – coming next week

-Follow Natalie's board Best Children Books Booklists on Pinterest.
+Follow Natalie Planet Smarty Pants's board Best Children Books Booklists on Pinterest.